projectcapsule/capsule/docs/operator/use-cases/ingress-hostnames.md

 EOF
 ```

-Any attempt of Alice to use a non valid hostname is denied by the Validation Webhook enforcing it.
+Any attempt of Alice to use a non-valid hostname is denied by the Validation Webhook enforcing it.

 # What’s next
 See how Bill, the cluster admin, can control the hostname collision in Ingresses.
 [Control hostname collision in ingresses](./hostname-collision.md).